2018 =2003 =

 In 2014, along with Ruedame NY, Cuban Vibes London, and Salsa Macht Spaß Germany, Boston Rueda became one of the 4 founding members of SERIOUS ABOUT RUEDA (SAR), an international ALLIANCE of teachers to promote Rueda de Casino world-wide.

 This opens up new resources for teaching/learning here in Boston as well as travel abroad opportunities for BR casineros on two continents: in New York, Montreal, and Europe.

 In 2014, we sponsored our first Rueda Festival Boston led by Bernt Rygg, a master Rueda teacher from Oslo, Norway … and have continued to sponsor a yearly Rueda-only Festival ever since!

 In August, 2015, for example, a half dozen BR casineros traveled to Budapest Hungary to attend the Salsa Diabolica Summer Camp.
 In 2016, several of us went to Norway to attend the SalsaNor Rueda Congress … and have attended every year since then.

 In February, 2018, we sponsored our first mid-winter Rueda Vacation abroad to Playa del Carmen, México … teaming up with local Rueda Instructor Eduardo López Guzmán’s RuedMX event to offer high-quality Rueda instruction by Sassan Ito from Berlin, Germany.

 By focusing on COMMUNITY, rather than profit or performance, Boston Rueda has gained local, national, and even international recognition as a “go-to” organization for RUEDA de CASINO in the Boston/Cambridge metropolitan area.

 If you have had the interest and patience to read our history, we invite you to join us on the dance floor!
-Find out more about Classes, Socials, Events at the links above!
+Find out more about Classes, Socials, Trips, and Events at the links above!